czi-catalystproject/czi-catalystproject.github.io/catalystbook/contact.md

 ## General enquiries

-For general enquiries, please send us an email at [catalyst-project-core-team@googlegroups.com](mailto:catalyst-project-core-team@googlegroups.com).
+For general enquiries, please send us an email at [catalyst-project-core-team (at) googlegroups.com](mailto:catalyst-project-core-team@googlegroups.com).

 ## Becoming a Community Partner